simonehagey/orbdot/docs/source/example_rv_trends.rst

     ---------------------------------------------------------------------------
      * Slope of the linear trend in the best-fit radial velocity model: dvdt = 2.24E-02 m/s/day
-     * Minimum outer companion mass from slope (assuming P_min = 1.25 * baseline = 9.32 days):
+     * Minimum outer companion mass from slope (assuming P_min = 1.25 * baseline = 9.32 years):
           M_c > 2.27 M_jup
           a_c > 4.77 AU
           K_c > 30.51 m/s
      * Apparent orbital period derivative induced by the line-of-sight acceleration: dP/dt = 7.21E+00 ms/yr

-The following table shows that these lower limits are compatible with the findings of :cite:author:`Knutson2014`.
-It is important to note that upper limits cannot be obtained from radial velocity data alone, and that :cite:author:`Knutson2014` performed additional analyses of AO imaging for this purpose.
+The following table shows that these lower limits are consistent with the findings of :cite:author:`Knutson2014`.
+Upper limits cannot be determined from radial velocity data alone, and :cite:author:`Knutson2014` performed additional analyses using AO imaging to address this limitation.
+The :cite:author:`Bonomo2017` study did not report these constraints directly but instead referenced :cite:author:`Knutson2014`, stating that their best-fit parameters are in agreement.

 .. list-table::
    :header-rows: 1